fizzbee-io/website/content/design/tutorials/quick-start.md

 ```

 {{< hint type="warning" >}}
-Even though in python this will be equivalent to,
+Even though the following python would be equivalent...
 ```python
     for i in range(NUM_SERVERS):
         self.cache[i] = max(self.cache[i], received_cache[i])
 ```
-There model checking semantics is different.
-If you change it to this, it will take a lot of time to model check, because
+The model checking semantics are different.
+If you write it like this, the model check will take a long time to run
-the model checker will explore scenarios where there is a context switching after each iteration.
+because it will explore all scenarios where there is a context switch between iterations.
+In order to make this for loop
-To be equivalent, we need to say the entire list is updated at once by marking this atomic.
+equivalent to a list comprehension we can mark the for loop `atomic`.
 ```python
     atomic for i in range(NUM_SERVERS):
         self.cache[i] = max(self.cache[i], received_cache[i])